dgdraganov/user-api/README.md

 ```

-Listing users does not require authentication.
-You can list existing users with:
+You can list existing users by pages.
+You simply pass the page number and the count of users per page:

 ```bash
     # page 1 with 33 users per page